Acne

 What are the Symptoms of Acne?

-• Acne can appear on the face, neck, chest, back, and upper arms.
+• Breakouts on the face, neck, chest, back, shoulders, upper arms, or buttocks

 • Hormonal Fluctuations: Hormonal changes, especially during puberty, menstruation, and pregnancy, can stimulate acne.